Summer Camp Coordinator

 Jack Perrin, Instructor & Director, Gorge Maker Space: is a licensed high school physics teacher with over 20 years’ teaching experience in alternative education.
 Jack serves as director of Gorge MakerSpace.
 A builder and tinkerer all his life, Jack founded a school for sustainable living in Colorado where he taught natural building.
 He and his family moved back on the grid, and back to his native NW to make STEM education in the Gorge a blast.

-Camps: The Powers of Herbs, Plants and Food, Botanical Crafters
+Camps: Powers of Herbs, Plants and Food, Botanical Crafters, and Botany Science and Crafts.

 Jenny Twohig has been exploring the Cascades for the better part of a decade, learning about the ecology, medicine, and beauty of these incredible spaces.
 Attending Arctos School of Botanical and Herbal Studies helped to reinforce her love and practice of plant medicine.
 Be it crafting a medicinal tonic or dyeing fabric, you can usually find her in the hills of White Salmon, tending the land and gardens.
 Jenny has an M.S. in Leadership for Sustainability Education from Portland State University, and a B.S. from Keene State College.